For Operators & Workshops

 • All relevant permits: Council permits, resource consents, and EPA approvals as required

-Equipment & Standards
+Equipment

-• Certified vacuum extraction systems
+• Certified vacuum fuel removal systems

 • Proper fuel system flushing equipment

-• Component replacement capabilities
+• Component replacement capabilities per manufacturer specifications

 • Waste tracking and documentation systems